janetjoywilson/janetjoywilson.github.io/_posts/2017-02-18-tired-of-reading.md

 Because the editor wrote me a letter that said, "I think it's very much in keeping with your passion for nature and environmentalism.
 I honestly think it's a book you will love and will quickly get lost in.
 I know I did.
 I found myself instantly absorbed by Jessica's crackling descriptions of swimming with the ice, the staggering power of nature, and the unyielding determination of the human heart."

-That's the kind of personal and thoughtful recommendation that gets me away from this computer and into the pages.
-It's the kind I want to ensure that I also make to others.
+That's the kind of personal and thoughtful recommendation that gets me away from this computer and deep into a story.

 ## till later dear reader because I'm busy reading!